Norwood Russell Hanson: Work

 Hanson's best-known work is Patterns of Discovery (1958), in which he argues that what we see and perceive is not what our senses receive, but is instead filtered sensory information, where the filter is our existing preconceptions – a concept later called a 'thematic framework.'
 He cited optical illusions such as the famous old Parisienne woman (Patterns of Discovery, p.
 11), which can be seen in different ways.
-Hanson drew a distinction between 'seeing as' and 'seeing that' which became a key idea in evolving theories of perception and meaning.
+Following Wittgenstein, Hanson drew a distinction between 'seeing as' and 'seeing that' which became a key idea in evolving theories of perception and meaning.
 He wanted to formulate a logic explaining how scientific discoveries take place.
 He used Charles Sanders Peirce's notion of abduction for this.

 Hanson's other books include The Concept of the Positron (1963).
 Hanson was a staunch defender of the Copenhagen interpretation of quantum mechanics, which regards questions such as "Where was the particle before I measured its position?" as meaningless.
 The philosophical issues involved were important elements in Hanson's views of perception and epistemology.
 He was intrigued by paradoxes, and with the related concepts of uncertainty, undecidability/unprovability, and incompleteness; he sought models of cognition that could embrace these elements, rather than simply explain them away.

 Hanson's posthumous works include What I Do Not Believe and Other Essays (1971) and Constellations and Conjectures (1973).
 He is also known for the essays What I Do Not Believe and The Agnostic's Dilemma, among other writings on belief systems.

 From Michael Scriven's preface to Hanson's posthumous Perception and Discovery:

 In a general sense Hanson continues the application of the Wittgensteinian approach to the philosophy of science, as Waisman and Toulmin have also done.
 But he goes much further than they, exploring questions about perception and discovery in more detail, and ... tying in the history of science for exemplification and for its own benefit.
 Hanson was one of the rare thinkers in the tradition of Whewell – a man he much admired – who could really benefit from and yield benefits for both the history and philosophy of science.